 Today, I’d like to share my thoughts about Scorpio’s Grace by Rosie Wylor-Owen.
 Book 1 in Rosie’s new urban fantasy series Scorpio’s Grace Saga.
-I only write full detailed reviews for the books I receive (ARCs) from authors, publishers and PR organisers like this one.
+My thanks to Rosie for the free ebook.

 Read: 17th April – 5th May 2020